 Applicants for the pre-doctoral fellowship must have completed all requirements for the Ph.D. except the dissertation prior to August 1, 2018.
 Please note: individuals may not apply for the Woodson pre-doctoral and post-doctoral fellowships in the same year.

-Completed applications must be received no later than midnight EST on December 1, 2017
+Completed applications must be received no later than December 1, 2018 at 11:59 Eastern Standard Time.

 The Woodson Institute fellowship is open to qualified candidates without restriction as to citizenship or current residence.